Avdiivka: 20th century and early 21st century

-Russo-Ukrainian War
+Russo-Ukrainian war

 War in Donbas

-During the War in Donbas, starting in April 2014, pro-Russian separatists captured several towns in Donetsk Oblast; including Avdiivka.
+During the war in Donbas, starting in April 2014, pro-Russian separatists captured several towns in Donetsk Oblast; including Avdiivka.
 On 30 July 2014, Ukrainian forces reportedly secured the city from separatists.
 Ukrainian forces kept control of Avdiivka, which became a frontline city and was frequently shelled.
-According to the OSCE, the area between Avdiivka and neighboring separatist-controlled Yasynuvata is one of the hotspots of the Russo-Ukrainian War.
+According to the OSCE, the area between Avdiivka and neighboring separatist-controlled Yasynuvata is one of the hotspots of the Russo-Ukrainian war.

 In March 2016 the Ukrainian army set up its fortifications in the area's "industrial zone", until then a buffer zone between the Donetsk People's Republic controlled territories and government-held territory in the eastern part of Avdiivka.
 This meant that the pro-Russian separatists no longer had full control of the highway that connected Donetsk and Horlivka (two major cities under their control), and that it was more difficult for them to fire at Avdiivka, even with weapons that Minsk II did not prohibit.
 After March 2016, fighting for Avdiivka's "industrial zone" greatly intensified.

 In 2017, the city was embroiled in a battle from 29 January to 4 February, which left the city without electricity and heating for several days.
 The population dropped to 5,000 during the most violent part of the fighting, but people returned as fighting died down.
 In 2018, the New York Times estimated that between 20,000 and 34,000 people were still living in Avdiivka.

 Russian invasion of Ukraine

 As part of the Russian invasion of Ukraine in 2022, Russian forces fired rockets towards Avdiivka, most notably the coke plant in the city.
 Much of the civilian population fled due to the battle.
 On 24 October 2023, BBC News reported that "just over 1,000" people, or 3% of the city's pre-war population, were still living in Avdiivka.
 On 22 February 2023, Governor of Donetsk Oblast Pavlo Kyrylenko declared that Avdiivka was almost completely destroyed.
 In March, Russian troops were attempting to encircle the city while also attempting to capture Bakhmut.
 Beginning on 14 October 2023, Russia made a general push to attempt to encircle the city once more, at first with very limited success and high losses of soldiers, armour and other important assets.

 On 17 February 2024, Ukrainian commander-in-chief Oleksandr Syrskyi announced that Ukrainian forces were being withdrawn from the city "to avoid encirclement and preserve the lives and health of service personnel."

-In November 2025, a Ukraine drone unit destroyed a Russian Rubikon unit stationed in Avdiivka.
+In November 2025, a Ukraine drone unit destroyed a building in Avdiivka that was being used by the Russian Rubikon unit.